-7.3 Church Attendance:
+14. 3 Church Attendance:

 - a.
 Every Christian should understand the significance of attending a local church to worship the Lord and to fellowship with others. - 1) One's spiritual stability and growth depend on this. - 2) Students need to recognize that the atmosphere of a Christian college where chapel, Biblical study and prayer are daily activities is never to be substituted for regular attendance at a local church. - 3) Again, the intent is preparing the student for life after college where one's local church is a vital place for spiritual renewal each week. - b.
 Attendance at all regular services is required.
 This includes Sunday school, morning and evening services, Wednesday evening service, revivals, and conferences that are part of the church program where one is attending. - c.
-Married students are required to join a local church and to give full support to its pastor and program for the entire time in college. - d.
-Part-time and audit students are required to follow the same guidelines as others. - e.
-Permission may be granted for students to be excused from some services because of regular employment or sickness. - 1) Students who work nights cannot miss Wednesday or Sunday services in order to sleep. - 2) Students will not be allowed to work on Sundays unless it is in compassionate related ministries and approved by the Christian Service Director. - 3) Students should work out their schedule so as to not need to travel on Sundays. - 4) However, if circumstances arise which are out of one's control requiring travel on Sunday, the student is expected to stop and attend a Sunday morning and evening service. - f.
-Willful absence or tardiness from church attendance without legitimate reasons will not be tolerated.
+As a general rule, students may not miss Church to work on Sundays.
+Any exceptions must be cleared with the Dean of Students in advance of the date requested. - d.
+Married students are required to join a local church and to give full support to its pastor and program for the entire time in college. - e.
+Part-time and audit students are required to follow the same guidelines as others. - f.
+Permission may be granted for students to be excused from Wednesday night services because of regular employment. - 1) Students who work nights cannot miss Wednesday or Sunday services in order to sleep. - 2) Students will not be allowed to work on Sundays unless it is in compassionate related ministries and approved by the Christian Service Director. - 3) Students should work out their schedule so as to not need to travel on Sundays. - 4) However, if circumstances arise which are out of one's control requiring travel on Sunday, the student is expected to stop and attend a Sunday morning and evening service.